On the Parallel Complexity of Identifying Groups and Quasigroups via Decompositions: Introduction

 Grochow and Levet previously established that the counting $(O(1), O(\log n))$-WL Version II identifies the groups in $\mathcal{C}$.
-In light of the parallel WL implementation due to Grohe and Verbitsky \cite{GroheVerbitsky} (see also Section~\ref{sec:WLparallel}), Grochow and Levet obtained that isomorphism testing between a group $G \in \mathcal{C}$ and an arbitrary group $H$ is in $\textsf{TC}^{1}$.
-Theorem~\ref{thm:MainWL}(a) already improves this bound to $\textsf{AC}^{1}$.
+In light of the parallel WL implementation due to Grohe and Verbitsky \cite{GroheVerbitsky} (see also Section~\ref{sec:WLparallel}), Grochow and Levet obtained that isomorphism testing between a group $G \in \mathcal{C}$ and an arbitrary group $H$ is in $\textsf{TC}^{1}$, which improved upon the previous bound of $\textsf{P}$.
+Theorem~\ref{thm:MainWL}(a) already improves this bound from $\textsf{TC}^{1}$ to $\textsf{AC}^{1}$.

 Theorem~\ref{thm:MainWL}(b) is obtained by a more careful analysis of the counting WL algorithm that takes advantage of the group-theoretic structure afforded by $\mathcal{C}$-- namely, that the indecomposable direct factors are unique as sets.
 In addition to making precise the power of counting in this situation (reducing the number of rounds from $O(\log \log n)$ to $O(1)$), we obtain further improvements in the parallel complexity for isomorphism testing: